4a616d6573205265696c6c79/tartiflette/README.md

 one of 42 places that the next stages could improve.

 With ten processes, in 13 seconds we extract ten Comcast traceroute results from the full stream.
+Daniel and Massimo convinced us that this was not going to stand up to peak loads,

+It seems that the network is the bottleneck between the Atlas producer and our client consumer.
+Below the socket level.
+Massimo hacked the producer to filter on a prefix list, but we had to load it one prefix at a time.

-We had to make a decision whether to leave the code dealing with RTTs and path changes, as the inherited code was binning every hour.
-We could adjust the bin size, say to ten or 20 minutes, but going to a sliding window stream would be a non-trivial code change.
+We had to decide whether to leave the code dealing with RTTs and path changes, as inherited, binning every hour.
+We could adjust the bin size, say to ten or 20 minutes.
+But going to a sliding window stream would be a non-trivial code change.
 We decided to do a 20 minute bin size and come back later.

 #### Things to do Later
 * Change from binning at 20 minutes to a moving window
-* Hope the RIPE Labs API would do the per-AS filtering so we could remove the code
+* Hope the RIPE Labs API would do the per-AS filtering so we could remove the code on the client side.
 * Store a large number of results on the client side so the user can go back and forth in time